jloriente/congreso-web-2011-titanium/README.md

-Congreso Web Zaragoza 2011 app
+# APP for Congreso Web Zaragoza 2011

 A mobile app for iPhone and Android, developed using Titanium.